angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 This is a slightly different take for people who wish to use :card[Predict] over Ideas Unbound.
 In this example you use your cantrip effect to draw Predict.
-You cast Predict to name the top card of your deck, in this example :card[Ponder], drawing the cycle effect and Lion's Eye Diamond (LED).
+You cast Predict to name the top card of your deck, in this example Ponder, drawing the cycle effect and Lion's Eye Diamond.
 You cast the LED.
 You then cycle, hold priority, and *crack* the LED for {U}{U}{U}.

-*Crack is a colloquial term for activating a mana rock like LED or Lotus Petal (LP) or for sacrificing a Fetchland like :card[Polluted Delta].*
+*Crack is a colloquial term for activating a mana rock like LED or Lotus Petal or for sacrificing a Fetchland like :card[Polluted Delta].*

-Once the cycle draw resolves, you will now have the mana to cast Oracle.
+Once the cycling effect resolves, you will now have the mana to cast Oracle.

-## Double Cantrip Pile
+## Double Cantrip Piles

 > Cantrip + Cantrip